THUDM/GATNE/README.md

 ## ❗ News

+Recent Updates (Nov.
+2020):
+- Use multiprocessing to speedup the random walk procedure (by `--num-workers`)
+- Support saving/loading walk file (by `--walk-file`)
+- The PyTorch version now supports node features (by `--features`)

+Some Tips:
+- Running on large-scale datasets needs to set a larger value for `batch-size` to speedup training (e.g., several hundred or thousand).
+- If **out of memory (OOM)** occurs, you may need to decrease the values of `dimensions` and `att-dim`.

 Our GATNE models have been implemented by many popular graph toolkits:
 - Deep Graph Library ([DGL](https://github.com/dmlc/dgl)): see https://github.com/dmlc/dgl/tree/master/examples/pytorch/GATNE-T
 - Paddle Graph Learning ([PGL](https://github.com/PaddlePaddle/PGL)): see https://github.com/PaddlePaddle/PGL/tree/main/examples/GATNE